Case study: European Headquarters for Lend Lease at 20 Triton Square

 These were major structural works, as existing 352mm deep beams needed to be trimmed to allow for proposed stairs.
 There were also fire safety issues when it came to uniting floors, which were dealt with by the introduction of fire curtains around stairs and changes to the fire alarm installation.

-The logistics and sequence of works was complicated.
+The logistics and sequence of works were complicated.
 An office floor was set up as temporary office space, then other floors fitted out, with employees moving to completed floors.
 A temporary floor was fitted out last.

 Old carpet was re-used and furniture and glazed partitions from the office Lend Lease had vacated in Hanover Square (their old headquarters) was used for the temporary fit-out.

-The local authority building control team carried out regular inspections at the client’s request - with a minimum once a week.
+The local authority building control team carried out regular inspections at the client’s request - with a minimum of once a week.
 The structural engineer and M&E officer also inspected the works at various stages.
 Pre-application meetings were held with local authority building control to iron out any problems, and site issues were dealt with immediately.

 The building and all facilities are fully accessible - the principals were dealt with under the base build and the principal of inclusive design included within the specification of the fit-out.

-Noticeboards were made from jute, rosin and linseed oil - all natural materials.
-All utilities - electric, gas and water are monitored, as are the zoned air conditioning units and lighting installations.
+Noticeboards were made from jute, rosin, and linseed oil - all-natural materials.
+All utilities - electric, gas, and water are monitored, as are the zoned air conditioning units and lighting installations.